 Bid-ask spread is the difference between the highest price which a buyer is willing to pay for an asset as well as the lowest price that a seller is willing to accept.

-Going even further, the bid-ask spread is dependent on the liquidity, which means the more liquid a stock is, the tighter the spread it has.
-When an order is placed, the buyer or seller has an obligation to purchase or even sell their shares at the agreed price, and different types of orders can trigger different order placements.
+Going even further, the bid-ask spread is dependent on liquidity, which means the more liquid a stock is, the tighter the spread it has.
+When an order is placed, the buyer or seller has an obligation to purchase or sell their assets at the agreed price.

 Bid-ask spread can be high due to a multitude of factors.
-One of the key factors that play a role is liquidity, and when there is a significant amount of liquidity within a market for security, the spread is tighter as a result of this.
-Stocks that are traded heavily have a smaller bid-ask spread.
-A bid-ask spread can be larger for unknown or unpopular securities within a specific day.
+One of the key factors that play a role is liquidity, and when there is a significant amount of liquidity within a market for security, the spread is tighter.
+Assets that are traded heavily have a smaller bid-ask spread.
+The bid-ask spread is usually bigger for unknown or unpopular securities.

 Join the thousands already learning crypto!